hugo-sv/commitViewer/README.md

 Another difficulty I met was to handle the cases where an author or a comitter, or both wasn't defined.

-## Improvments
+## Improvements

 If I could spend more time on this project, I would work on the user interface in order to implement :
  - A navigation bar on the list of commits views in order to filter or search commits.
  - Dropables menus in the commit details, in order to improve the navigation process within all the data.

  I would also have tried to implement the front end with react, in order to produce a more dynamic front end.
+And make some implementation easier.